oliviermilla/Lucky.jl/docs/src/datatypes.md

     Lucky.timestamp
 ```

 In addition, all Lucky objects have type methods that allow you to know beforehand the types that you should expect.
-These methods share a naming conventio: they all finish by Type.
+These methods share a naming convention: they all finish with `Type`.

 ```@example
     using Lucky